 Yes.
 It can get a little messy.
 But so, so worth it.

 - Pasta – I prefer fusilli bucati.
 The noodles are thin and not too overbearing.
 Orrochiette works nicely too.
-You can really choose any noodle you would normally choose for a pasta salad (like bow ties, macaroni, etc.).
+You can really choose any short-form noodle you would normally choose for a pasta salad (like bow ties, macaroni, etc.).
 The key is to wash the pasta after draining so the noodles don’t stick together.
 Let me know what noodle you try in the comments 🙂

 - Corn – The obvious star of this recipe!
 No matter how you prep the corn, this dish will be so tasty.
 I’ve tried grilled, boiled, and frozen.
 Whatever your heart desires.